instasolutions/instalogin-sdk-php/README.md

 }
 ```

-The final and important thing you need to do is check, if the authentication attempt was actually performed on
+The final and important thing you need to do is to check, if the authentication attempt was actually performed on
 the Instalogin system:

 ```php